shawngraham/cdh2020/content/en/docs/6-contact.md

 He will be present in our Crafting Digital History discord server every day.

+Also, keep an eye on the ['news' tab](https://craftingdh.netlify.com/blog/) for quick updates, when necessary.

 If we ever get out of quarantine, and you're in Ottawa, he often haunts the Library coffeeshop.